bigeasy/sequester/diary.md

 Note that we do not use reentrancy in either case, still use increment.
 If we call exclude while holding an exclusive lock we "deadlock".

+## Error-First Callbacks

+Brainstorm: Instead of `unlock()` you can just give out `callback` and everything is an error first callback!!

+Brainstorm!
+Krissh-kiabow!

+Okay, but...

+You're using this orthognially.
+You don't want to start from a new queue, you just want to wait your **cadence**.
+This is perfect citizen of the Cadence universe and designed very well without knowing what was coming.